-You can contact Donna Speer, director of development, to discuss the many options available to donors who wish to support Penn State New Kensington.
-Donna will assist you in creating a gift that meets your company's interests and matches the needs of the University.
-Call Donna at 724-334-6057 or firstname.lastname@example.org via email.
+You can contact the development office, to discuss the many options available to donors who wish to support Penn State New Kensington.
+Tina Sluss will assist you in creating a gift that meets your company's interests and matches the needs of the University.
+Call Kary Coleman, Director of Development, 724-334-6057.

 CORPORATE/FOUNDATION PARTNER OF THE YEAR

 Established in 2009 by Chancellor Kevin Snider, the award recognizes companies that have a history of outstanding commitment to Penn State and the community.
 The commitment includes various avenues of support: student internships and scholarships; faculty research and fellowships; facility upgrades; and campus activities that engage the community.
 Recipients are chosen on the basis of consistency of giving, support to areas of greatest need, and impact across Penn State.
 The inaugural recipient was Alcoa.
-The current awardee is the Hyman Family Foundation.
+The current honoree is Industrial Automation and Control.

 2012 - GRABLE FOUNDATION